Quasi-bipartite graph

 proposed an approximation algorithm for Steiner tree problem which on quasi-bipartite graphs has approximation ratio 1.28.
 The complexity of Robins and Zelikovsky's algorithm is O(m n2), where m and n are the numbers of terminals and non-terminals in the graph, respectively.
-Furthermore, Gröpl et al. gave a 1.217-approximation algorithm for the special case of uniformly quasi-bipartite instances.
+In 2012, Goemans et al. gave a 73/60 ≈ 1.217-approximation algorithm for the Steiner tree problem on quasi-bipartite graphs; an algorithm achieving the same approximation factor was previously known for the special case of quasi-bipartite graphs with unit cost edges.